 Keeping CPD Records

-A requirement of the CPD scheme includes maintaining a record of your CPD activities across the three-year cycle.
+A requirement of the CPD scheme includes maintaining a record of your CPD activities across your three-year cycle.
 Your records must show that you have completed CPD across all elements of the scheme, done a minimum of 90 hours CPD plus a minimum of 45 hours ‘learning with others.’

 You’ll find lots of practical information about what you need to record, ideas for how to record your CPD activities as well as an example of a completed template in the Keeping CPD Records Workbook.
 You will also find more information on the different options for recording your CPD on page 9 of the workbook.